 1/2 biscuit base cake (Tortenboden) – Already made or make from scratch (500-600 g)

-You can use the recipe for a fruit cake – Find it here –
+You can use the recipe for an Obstkuchen (fruit cake) – Find it here –

 some baking flavor: rum or vanilla (or Whisky, brandy, Amaretto etc)

 75 g almonds chopped coarsely (or hazelnuts, walnuts)